HIPAA Security Rule: Technical Requirements

 Risk Assessment as the Mandatory Foundation

 This process must be documented thoroughly.
 You can't just claim "we have good controls."
 You have to show the reasoning: "We identified a threat of unauthorized access to the EHR database.
-We evaluated the likelihood as medium (insider threats happen, though not frequently) and impact as high (patient data exposure creates significant liability).
-This makes the overall risk high.
+We evaluated the likelihood as medium and impact as high.
 Our current controls are role-based access control and standard password authentication.
-We determined the residual risk is still high because we lack encryption at rest (data could be accessed if someone steals the physical drive) and multi-factor authentication (stolen passwords would grant full access).
+We determined the residual risk is still high because we lack encryption at rest and multi-factor authentication.
 We're implementing encryption at rest immediately and MFA for all user access within 90 days."
 That's the level of reasoning auditors expect.
+Organizations that skip the risk assessment tend to either over-implement controls or under-implement them.
+The risk assessment ensures you're spending effort and money on what actually matters for your environment, but the regulation's flexibility means you have latitude in how you get there.

 Flexibility: HIPAA Doesn't Mandate Specific Technologies

-A small clinic with 15 employees might implement MFA through Microsoft Authenticator in Azure AD.
-A large health system with 50,000 employees might use a dedicated identity and access management platform like PingIdentity or Okta.
-Both are compliant with the Security Rule even though their solutions are completely different.
-The regulation requires MFA (effectively), but doesn't mandate how you implement it.
+The regulation is intentionally flexible about how controls are implemented.
+It doesn't mandate any specific vendor or product.
+Different organizations will implement requirements in completely different ways depending on their size, complexity, and existing infrastructure.
+A small clinic with 15 employees might implement MFA through a cloud identity provider.
+A large health system with 50,000 employees might use a dedicated identity and access management platform.
+Both are compliant even though their solutions are completely different.

 Common Ways Organizations Fail HIPAA Audits